 Social Security Act §1631(b)(1)(A)

 A. When Supplemental Security Income (SSI) overpayment recovery is against equity and good conscience

 Recovery is against equity and good conscience when:

-A recipient relying on payments, or notice that such payments would be made, relinquished a valuable right or changed his or her position for the worse; or
+A recipient relying on payments, or notice that such payments would be made, relinquished a valuable right or changed position for the worse; or

 A contingently liable spouse was living in a separate household from the overpaid spouse at the time of the overpayment event, and did not receive the money that resulted in an overpayment.
 For information about contingent liability policy for SSI eligible couples, refer to SI 02260.025C.1.

 B. What it means to relinquish a valuable right or change position for the worse

 The following information describes what it means for a person to have relinquished a valuable right or changed position for the worse:

 The recipient gave up or declined a valuable privilege, claim, entitlement, or benefit having monetary worth due to receipt of the overpaid SSI benefits, or, a notice that we were going to make such payment.
 A recipient relinquishes a valuable right when the recipient declines or divests something that the recipient would have pursued were it not for receipt of the overpaid SSI funds.